 A fire or water damage to your business property, theft of products, tools or equipment, a cyber incident, an accidental injury to a customer or damage to third-party property; you’re on your own to pay for damages and losses like these without business insurance.

-In a recent Zensurance survey of Canadian small business owners, we asked respondents without liability insurance how they would pay for expensive damages or losses without coverage.
+In the 2025 Zensurance Small Business Confidence Index survey of Canadian small business owners, we asked business owners without liability insurance why they don’t have coverage.
 Some of the answers those uninsured business owners gave were:

 Get the Right Liability Insurance for Your Business and Be Unafraid